Private and secondary employment

 Conflicts of interest arise when personal interests may conflict with the interests of the department or the public.
 Employees must be objective and impartial and be seen to be so.
 Failing to declare a conflict of interest can result in an allegation of serious wrongdoing.

-All employees must comply with the Code of conduct procedures.
+All employees must comply with the department’s Code of ethics and conduct policy document.

 Refer to Conflicts of interest (staff only) for more information.